aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/01-dao-creation/index.md

 requiring the `REGISTER_DAO_PERMISSION_ID` permission currently held only by the `DAOFactory`.

-If the requested ENS `subdomain` name is not taken under the `dao.eth` domain, the `DAORegistry` registers the subdomain and adds the `DAO` contract address to the `DAORegistry`.
+If the requested ENS `subdomain` name [is valid](../03-ens-names.md) and not taken, the `DAORegistry` registers the subdomain and adds the `DAO` contract address to the `DAORegistry`.
 If the registration was successful, the DAO name, contract and creator addresses are emitted in an event.

-For more details visit the [DAORegistry](../../../03-reference-guide/framework/dao/DAORegistry.md) reference guide.
+For more details visit the [`DAORegistry` reference guide entry](../../../03-reference-guide/framework/dao/DAORegistry.md).